-The inconsistent reporting time has different impacts on precipitation, T{\min} , and T{\max} .
-For example, if a station records data from 08:00 on 1 January to 08:00 on 2 January, the station will probably use 2 January as the reporting time.
-However, two-thirds of the 24 h time is on 1 January, indicating that the accumulated precipitation could mostly occur on 1 January, T{\max} could also occur during the daytime on 1 January, but it is hard to determine on which day T{\min} occurs, which makes it challenging to adjust precipitation, T{\min} , and T{\max} at the same time.
+The inconsistent reporting time has different impact on precipitation, T{\min} , and T{\max} .
+For example, if a station records data from 8:00 a.m. on January 1st to 8:00 a.m. on January 2nd, the station will probably use January 2nd as the reporting time.
+However, two thirds of the 24-h time are within January 1st, indicating that the accumulated precipitation could mostly occur on January 1st.
+T{\max} could also occur during the daytime on January 1st, but it is hard to determine on which day T{\min} occurs, which makes it challenging to adjust precipitation, T{\min} and T{\max} at the same time.
 The difference between universal and local time makes this problem more complicated.
 Thus, the reporting time of stations is not corrected here due to aforementioned difficulties.